beautiful-code/bc-website/content/articles/nextjs-performance.md

 tags: ["Next.js", "Performance", "Optimization", "SSR"]
 ---

-# Performance Optimization in Next.js: From First Paint to Interaction

 Next.js provides excellent performance out of the box, but understanding optimization techniques can take your applications to the next level.

 ## Core Performance Features